cardwing/Codes-for-Lane-Detection/README.md

 # Important notes

-Currently, I am writing the codes of SCNN-Tensorflow (bugs found).
+Codes of SCNN-Tensorflow are written.
 I will clean the repo and post detailed instructions here soon.

 # Timeline

-I will release the torch code in 2018.11.20 (on-going).
+I will release the torch code in 2018.11.20 (ready).
 Tensorflow and pytorch version of the model will be released thereafter (on-going).

 # Content